Last updated: 2026-05-06

 Is a room addition cheaper than buying a bigger house?

 In most markets, a room addition is significantly cheaper than moving.
 The average room addition costs $40,000-$125,000, while moving to a larger home involves realtor commissions (5-6%), closing costs (2-3%), moving expenses, and potentially higher mortgage rates.
-However, if you need more than 500+ square feet, compare the total cost carefully.
+However, if you need more than 500+ square feet of new space, compare the total cost carefully before committing.

 How long does a room addition take to build?

 A typical room addition takes 3 to 6 months from permit approval to final inspection.
 Simple single-story additions (bedroom, sunroom) take 8-12 weeks of construction.
 Master suites and in-law suites with bathrooms take 12-20 weeks.
-Add 4-8 weeks for architectural plans, engineering, and permit approval.
+Add 4-8 weeks for architectural plans, engineering, and permit approval before any construction starts.

 What foundation type is best for a room addition?

 A concrete slab ($5-$8/sf) is the most affordable and fastest to install.
 A crawlspace ($7-$12/sf) works well when matching an existing crawlspace home and provides access to plumbing below.
-A full basement ($15-$25/sf) costs the most but adds usable space.
-Match your existing foundation type when possible for a cleaner connection.
+A full basement ($15-$25/sf) costs the most but adds usable square footage.
+Match your existing foundation type when possible for a cleaner structural connection.

 What permits do I need for a room addition?

-Room additions typically require a building permit, structural engineering review, and architectural plans.
+Room additions require a building permit, structural engineering review, and architectural plans.
 Most jurisdictions also require separate permits for electrical, plumbing, and mechanical (HVAC) work.
-Permit costs vary by location, typically $1,000-$5,000.
+Permit costs vary by location, typically $1,000-$5,000, and take 4-8 weeks to pull.
 Your contractor usually handles the permit process.
+Never skip permits - unpermitted additions cause problems at resale.

 Does a room addition add value to my home?

 Room additions typically return 50-65% of their cost at resale, depending on the type and your market.
 Master suites and in-law suites tend to have the best ROI because they add bedrooms and bathrooms to the listing.
 Sunrooms and family rooms add lifestyle value but return less.
-Always ensure the addition does not over-improve for your neighborhood.
+Always make sure the addition is permitted and inspected - unpermitted work gets discounted or excluded entirely by appraisers.

 Why Contractors Choose EstimationPro AI